-Getting runners to follow a training plan is usually pretty straightforward but when it comes to making the same commitment to rest and recovery, many runners undo much of their hard work in the build-up.
+Getting runners and riders to follow a training plan is usually pretty straightforward but when it comes to making the same commitment to rest and recovery, many undo much of their hard work in the build-up.

-Brighton Marathon Coach, Nick Anderson explains why sleep can help you achieve a personal best this September.
+Brighton Marathon Weekend Coach, Nick Anderson explains why sleep can help you achieve a personal best this year.

 Why Sleep is a critical part of your training programme